 Taking your REIT public is the big payday and the opportunity to grow into a multibillion-dollar company.

 While some REITs have had an initial public offering (IPO) to raise as little as a few million dollars, most wait until their value reaches at least $100 million.
-The time it takes to take your REIT public will depend a lot on the amount of capital you were able to raise from investors in the beginning and the size of the real estate investment portfolio you started with.
+The time it takes to go public with your REIT will depend on the amount of capital you were able to raise from investors in the beginning and the size of the starting real estate investment portfolio.

 The bottom line